How to compare Email Analytics campaigns

 Click on the “Date” or “Opens” columns to sort your emails.
 Sorting by “Opens” helps you narrow down your top-performing campaigns and the engagement metrics columns help you hone in on which campaigns you should analyze further.

-You can also select specific emails and click “Filter emails” to compare and analyze.
+You can also select specific emails and click “Aggregate” to compare and analyze.
 For example, you could compare all of your transactional emails or email newsletters to compare performance from similar campaigns.

 View your report summary